Large breed

 Updated weekly

-German Shepherd puppy for the German Shepherd weight guide
+German Shepherd puppy for the German Shepherd weight chart and growth guide

 Life Span